Rinaldo Capello

 Rinaldo "Dindo" Capello (born 17 June 1964) is an Italian professional racing driver.
 He is a three-time winner of the 24 Hours of Le Mans, with Bentley in 2003 and Audi in 2004 and 2008.

-Capello is a two-time American Le Mans Series champion, a five-time 12 Hours of Sebring winner, and the record holder for most wins at Petit Le Mans, having won five times.
-Capello has also raced in the Intercontinental Le Mans Cup, the FIA World Endurance Championship, DTM and the Italian GT Championship.
+Capello is also a two-time American Le Mans Series champion, a five-time 12 Hours of Sebring winner, and the record holder for most wins at Petit Le Mans, with five.
+Capello also raced in DTM and the FIA World Endurance Championship.